Final report for ONE20-369

 - Expected benefits to farmers include increased access to traditional foods; increased sense of community; increased ability to connect with cultural practices; improved mental health; increased household income.

 The growing need to develop a new generation of farmers is well known in the farming community.
 Consequently, what if we could assist individuals with previous farming experience to help address this problem?
 In Buffalo, NY, a large population of immigrants and refugees with extensive agrarian backgrounds have been resettled.
 There is a desire among these new Americans to reconnect with their agricultural roots.
 Unfortunately, these communities do not have the financial resources or social capital to find land and start a farm on their own.
 In most cases, these future farmers also require education on adapting their traditional farming skills to a new climate and market system.
-Providence Farm Collective (PFC) provides farmland and shared resources for these beginning and aspiring farmers and proposes the creation of a training program designed specifically to meet farmers’ expressed needs.
+Providence Farm Collective (PFC) provides farmland and shared resources for these beginning and aspiring farmers and through this project has created a training program designed specifically to meet farmers’ expressed needs.

 PFC’s low-resource farmers experience tremendous barriers to land access which make it nearly impossible for these aspiring farmers to start their own farm.
 The cost of farmland, combined with equipment, infrastructure, and supply costs, require immense capital that PFC’s farmers do not have access to.
 In response, PFC offers plots of prepared farmland and shared infrastructure, free of charge, to their farmers to enable low-resource farmers to start their farming operations.
-In 2020 and 2021, PFC will offer a minimum of 6-acres of fenced, amended, and plowed farmland to be split among participating farmers.
+In 2021, PFC provided a total of 14 acres of fenced, amended, and plowed farmland to participating farmers.

 -Farmers’ primary goals are to pass on cultural traditions, grow traditional crops, build food access within their communities, and earn income